/builds/openshift-paas

 Every dependency audited.
 No public registries.
 Every container image vendored, every chart pinned, every binary scanned.
 Trust nothing by default.
 The same principle behind vibe-check: measure before you trust.

 Explicit trust chains.
 Internal PKI everywhere.
-Custom certificate chains, managed trust stores.
-No implicit trust—the same pattern AI agents need for authentication and authorization.
+Internal certificate chains, managed trust stores.
+No implicit trust, the same pattern AI agents need for authentication and authorization.

 // the pattern